tylerharter/cs301-projects/spring19/p9/stage2.md

 your code from last time to answer the questions (this means you'll ignore corrupt data, as in stage 1).

+**Note:** you'll learn about making scatter plots in lab 11, so please don't ask about how to do that until we've released that lab and you've had a chance to work through it.

 #### Question 21: How many tweets are present in total?

 #### Question 22: Which usernames appear in the dateset?